Friday, January 15, 2016

 I played the witness against the Litterbug in The Litterbug Play.

-Everybody's dresses were homemade from a feed sack.
+Everybody's dresses were made from feed sacks.

 Having fun with friends and family

-The show was about a rancher named Ben Cartwright and his three sons, Dan, Adam and Little Joe.
+The show was about a rancher named Ben Cartwright and his three sons, Dan, Adam, and Little Joe.

 My neighbor friend Juanita and I liked to play dress-up.